- What are infections and who is at risk?

 People with cancer might be poorly nourished for many reasons:

 - The cancer itself can make it hard to eat or digest food.
 This is common in people with cancers of the digestive system, mouth, or throat.

 - Cancer treatments, like radiation therapy and chemotherapy, can cause nausea and a loss of appetite.

 - Cancer cells use up nutrients, leaving less to meet the needs of normal, healthy tissues.

 People with cancer often need help from dietitians or doctors to get enough calories and nutrients.
 Dietary supplements, tube feedings, or even intravenous (IV, through a vein) feedings may help in some cases.

 Good nutrition, stress management, and good self-care might help improve the immune function of people with cancer, which may help prevent some infections.
-Your doctor might have you meet with a dietitian to plan what you should eat and for help managing eating problems.
+Your doctor might have you meet with a dietitian to plan what you should eat and to get help managing eating problems.
 Nutrition counseling should include the importance of getting enough calories, protein, and vitamins.
 This is tailored to each person’s food intake and nutrition problems.
-Other therapies such as biofeedback, humor, music therapy, guided imagery, counseling, and meditation may help manage stress and make it easier to eat.
-Learn more about what to eat during cancer treatment in our document Nutrition for the Person With Cancer.
+Learn more about what to eat during cancer treatment in Nutrition for the Person With Cancer.